In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 Whereas, if you create content for humans, you start thinking from their shoes.

-This is where the acquisition focus gets broken.
+This is where your digital acquisition strategy and focus can get broken.

 When you write content for your users, you start thinking of ‘know, go, buy and do‘-interactions and then create content for each need.